NFDI4DS/ds-best-practices/_posts/2019-04-29-submitting.md

 State the reason for creating or reusing code/models/software.

 #### Distribution
 1. Make your code, models or software publicly available.
 Publish them in an appropriate, recognised and trusted repository.
-We encourage the use of open source and open access repositories which guarantee the persistent identification, long-term availability and authenticity protection of digital artefacts (e.g., [Software Heritage](https://www.softwareheritage.org)).
+We encourage the use of open source and open access repositories which guarantee the persistent identification, long-term availability, and authenticity protection of digital artefacts (e.g., [Software Heritage](https://www.softwareheritage.org)).
-2. Publish code/models/software with rich (meta)data using an appropriate (meta)data format (e.g., [CodeMeta.json](https://github.com/codemeta/codemeta), [Citation File Format](https://citation-file-format.github.io)).
+2. Publish code/models/software with rich (meta)data using an appropriate (meta)data format (e.g., [CodeMeta.json](https://github.com/codemeta/codemeta) and [Citation File Format](https://citation-file-format.github.io)).
 3. Include a link to your repository directly in your paper.
 4. Include a fine-grained documentation:
 * Provide information on code/models/software names and their versions, parameters, hyper-parameters, methods used to select the best hyper-parameter configuration and if applicable, the exact number of training and evaluation runs.
-* If applicable, provide also information on the data used for model training and evaluation along with description on the datasets selection procedure.
+* If applicable, provide also information on the data used for model training and evaluation along with a description of the dataset selection procedure.
-* If you used existing packages (e.g., for normalization, evaluation): i) Report the names/versions of models/packages, implementation, parameter settings and accessibility (free/commercial/limited access); ii) Cite the original work for those packages (consult [Software Citation Checklist for Authors](https://elib.dlr.de/133078/1/software_citation_checklist_for_authors.pdf)).
+* If you used existing packages (e.g., for normalisation, evaluation, etc.): i) Report the names/versions of models/packages, implementation, parameter settings, and accessibility (free/commercial/limited access); ii) Cite the original work for those packages (consult [Software Citation Checklist for Authors](https://elib.dlr.de/133078/1/software_citation_checklist_for_authors.pdf)).
 If no paper exists, include a URL/DOI to the website or repository.
-* Provide usage examples (in README, Jupyter notebooks or [Docker](https://www.docker.com) containers), e.g., how to run scripts/tests.
+* Provide usage examples (in a README file, Jupyter notebooks, or [Docker](https://www.docker.com) containers).
+These should contain information on, e.g., how to run scripts/tests.
 * Include a sample input and output for your system.
 * Report the feature encoding method.
-* Report the feature selection method: Manual (conducted by domain experts) or data-driven selection (clustering, semi-supervised learning, etc.).
+* Report the feature selection method: manual (conducted by domain experts) or data-driven selection (clustering, semi-supervised learning, etc.).
-* If applicable, include a table of results (e.g., model performance, comparison with similar models), describing the measure(s) or statistics used.
+* If applicable, include a table of results (e.g., model performance and comparison with similar models), describing the measure(s) or statistics used.
 * State the specification of dependencies.
 * Describe an average runtime for each result or estimated energy cost (e.g., GPU hours, the amount of parallelism across GPUs, the size of the GPUs).
 * Provide a description of the computing infrastructure used (hardware and software).
 * Report whether there are any issues in the code (bugs).
 * Provide contact details and recommended citation, e.g., in a README file or in a separate CITATION file (following the standard citation style for your community).
 5. Publish your code under a licence approved by the open source initiative:
 * Free software licences are usually divided into two broad categories: Copyleft (e.g., GPL, AGPL) and permissive (e.g., BSD, MIT, Apache).
-The main difference between the two is that copyleft licence forbids proprietisation, thus not allowing commercial use of any modified versions of the source code/software.
-We recommend using one of the permissive licences to attract more contributors (including companies), maximize use cases of your code/models/software and to promote modifications and developments of your original work.
+The main difference between the two is that a copyleft licence forbids proprietisation, thus not allowing commercial use of any modified versions of the source code/software.
+We recommend using one of the permissive licences to attract more contributors (including companies), maximise use cases of your code/models/software, and promote modifications and developments of your original work.
-6. Make sure the code can be run out of the box (time and machine independent).
+6. Make sure the code can be run out of the box (time- and machine-independent).
 Make use of [Docker](https://www.docker.com) containers and eventually consider publishing the docker container through a community platform such as [ELG](https://huggingface.co/spaces/katebor/Data_Science_and_AI_Open_Science_Best_Practices).
 7. State whether external contributions are allowed.
 Explain clearly how to contribute (e.g., through pull requests on GitHub).
 Make sure that all updates go through a review process before being added to the package.

 #### Maintenance